How to Care for Your Dog After Surgery

-When you go to collect your dog, expect them to be a little sleepy if they’ve had a general anaesthetic.
+When you go to collect your dog after surgery, expect them to be a little sleepy if they’ve had a general anaesthetic.
 The vet will have given them something small to eat and some painkillers, so they may be a bit wobbly on their feet.

 You’re likely to be given some dog medication to take home with you such as anti-inflammatories, antibiotics and pain relief.
 Speak to your vet if you have any questions about how to give them their medicine.